Radser2001/BreakingBadAPI/README.md

 <a href='https://breakingbadradser2001.netlify.app/' ><h3 >Live Site</h3></a>

-The purpose of this projrct to practice React.js and API fetching
+The purpose of this project is to practice React.js and API fetching

 This website uses the breaking bad api of the breakingbadapi.com